curvegrid/go-ethereum-wiki/JavaScript-Console.md

 ***

 #### admin
-The `admin` exposes the methods to administrate the node.
+The `admin` exposes the methods to manage the node.

 ***